Skip to main content

 KEEP OUR BEACHES SAFE!

-• The biggest dangers to coastal areas is sea level rise, which may lead to loss of habitat and salinisation of soils, causing changes to the distribution of plants and animals, which overall concerns ecosystems.
+The biggest danger to coastal areas is sea level rise, which may lead to loss of habitat and salinisation of soils, causing changes to the distribution of plants and animals, which overall negatively impacts ecosystems.
+Most change is caused by climate change because it threatens coastal areas, which are already heavily impacted by human activity and pollution.
+Other than storms, the other major cause of damage to dunes is people damaging the sand dunes; we damage the beach, grass and other plants that hold the sand dunes together.